-- 36. Co-Applicants must also be of postdoctoral status or have equivalent research experience and must hold an established role which will last at least the duration of the grant funded by the British Academy. - 37.
-No individual may be a Co-Applicant on more than two projects under this call (nor may a PI be additionally a Co-Applicant on more than one other project). - 38.
-Each project must include at least one researcher from the social sciences or the humanities and at least one researcher from the engineering sciences as PI or Co-Applicant. - 39.
-Projects may also include any number of specified 'Other Participants', who may, for example, be relevant stakeholders participating in networking or dissemination events, academic or policy advisers, practitioners, industry representatives, etc. The involvement of 'Other Participants' from the Global South (who may be researchers, practitioners, community activists, policy makers, business representatives or others involved in the development or delivery of urban infrastructure) is strongly encouraged. - 40.
-There is no provision for any paid researcher under this programme to be a doctoral or other postgraduate student. - 41.
-The UK host institution is expected to adopt the principles, standards and good practice for the management of research staff set out in the Concordat to Support the Career Development of Researchers (2008) and subsequent amendments.
-Research staff should be appointed on terms that are no less favourable than those of comparable posts in the Host Institution.
+- 28. Collaboration between researchers in different disciplines and/or institutions where appropriate is encouraged given the nature of this programme, and applications may include named Co-Applicants who will also be actively assisting in the direction and management of at least parts of the project.
+Co-Applicants may be expected to be in a position to take over the leadership of the project in the event that the PI is unable to continue in the role. - 29.
+Co-Applicants must also be of postdoctoral or above status (or have equivalent experience).
+The involvement of Co-Applicants from overseas is particularly welcome. - 30.
+No individual may be a Co-Applicant on more than two projects under this call (nor may a PI be additionally a Co-Applicant on more than one other project). - 31.
+Projects may also include any number of specified 'Other Participants', who may, for example, be relevant stakeholders participating in networking or dissemination events, academic or policy advisers, practitioners, industry representatives, etc. - 32.
+There is no provision for any paid researcher under this programme to be a doctoral or other postgraduate student. - 33.
+The UK host organisation is expected to adopt the principles, standards and good practice for the management of research staff as set out in the Concordat to Support the Career Development of Researchers (2008) and subsequent amendments.
+Research staff should be appointed on terms that are no less favourable than those of comparable posts in the host organisation.

-Duration, Value and Payment of Funding
+Duration and Value of Awards